Liam-Weitzel/Impasse/README.md

 make install
 ```

-As `go-sdl2` needs to build to compile the bindings to SDL2.
+As `go-sdl2` needs to compile the bindings to SDL2.
 So, please,
 clean your Go cache before to prevent interfering with a possible
 pre-installed and used system SDL2 installation:
 ```